Ryad Boudebouz: Real Betis midfielder returns to Ligue 1 with Saint-Etienne | Goal.com

 Ryad Boudebouz: Real Betis midfielder returns to Ligue 1 with Saint-Etienne

-The move marks Boudebouz’s return to France since he left for Betis in 2017 and made him the seventh signing to join the Greens this summer.
+The move marks Boudebouz’s return to France after leaving for Betis in 2017, and made him the seventh signing to join the Greens this summer.

-The 29-year-old penned a three-year deal that will keep him at the Stade Geoffroy-Guichard until 2022.
+The 29-year-old penned a three-year deal which will keep him at the Stade Geoffroy-Guichard until 2022.

 During his two-year stint in the Spanish top-flight, Boudebouz struggled for form at Real Betis, scoring three goals in 41 appearances across all competitions.